HidekiKawahara/RAPHSODEE/README.md

 A new series of acoustic attributes analysis.
 This is an extension of safeguarding sounds and CAPRICEP.
 This also has a fast but ecologically inefficient real-time reverberation application.

+## Giant-FFT implementation of acoustic environment test tool (13 Sept., 2025) (quick and dirty)

+acousticConditionChecker is the application

 ## Giant-FFT SRC is refactored and made a new function (28 June, 2025)

 I refactored signalSafeguardwithGiantFFTSRC using Gemini Advanced and made a new function samplingRateConvGiantFFT.
 Regression test revealed bugs in the original implementation.
 Later recommend to use: